Envisioning and Advocating for a More Efficient Transportation System

 In other words, building on improvements in the existing paradigm but not transforming it.

-A new paradigm might integrate the two existing inter-city travel networks, major highways, already congested to a significant degree by trucks, and railroad trackage, largely dormant except as traversed by individual trains.
+A new paradigm might integrate the two existing inter-city travel networks, major highways, already congested to a significant degree by trucks, and railroad trackage, largely dormant except as traversed by individual trains and congested by massive marshalling yards.

 Apart from the monumental changes in railway management that would be required, radically transformative shipping vehicles would also be required to make this new paradigm a reality.
 Such vehicles, capable of traveling on integrated highways and railways and autonomously transitionable from one to the other, may be developed based on currently available technology, with relatively minor changes in rail infrastructure.